agateau/clyde/README.md

 This requirement list might get smaller in the future if more features are implemented internally.

 ## Getting started

+Assuming the `clyde` binary is in your PATH.

 1. Run `clyde setup`.